htlab-opu/dynamicstorm/README.md

 # DynamicStorm
-This python3 module is for the vector file which is output from DynamicStudio.
+This python3 module is for the csv vector file.

 Functions: